deckhouse/deckhouse/modules/040-control-plane-manager/docs/README.md

 ### Scaling master nodes
 The `control-plane` nodes are scaled automatically using the `node-role.kubernetes.io/master=””` label:
-- Attaching the `node-role.kubernetes.io/master=””` label to a node results in deploying `control plane` components on this node, connecting the new `etcd` node to the etcd cluster, and regenerating all the necessary certificates and config files;
+- Attaching the `node-role.kubernetes.io/master=””` label to a node results in deploying `control plane` components on this node, connecting the new `etcd` node to the etcd cluster, and regenerating all the necessary certificates and config files.
 - Removing the `node-role.kubernetes.io/master=””` label results in deleting all `control plane` components on a node, gracefully removing it from the etcd cluster, and regenerating all the necessary config files and certificates.

 > **Note** that **manual `etcd` actions** are required when decreasing the number of nodes from two to one.
 In all other cases, all the necessary actions are performed automatically.